Estadio El Teniente: Chile national football team matches

+Men's

-The Estadio El Teniente has hosted four games of the Chile national football team, against New Zealand in 2006, Guatemala in 2008, and the United States in 2015, as well as a pre-2015 Copa América friendly match against El Salvador.
+The Estadio El Teniente has hosted six games of the Chile national football team, including friendlies in FIFA Week and pre-2015 Copa América.

+Women's

+The Estadio El Teniente has hosted three games of the Chile women's national football team, all of them being international friendlies.

 2015 Copa América

 The fixture schedule was announced on 11 November 2014, and two games were played in the Estadio El Teniente for the 2015 Copa América, playing here 4 of 12 countries of the tournament.
 Both matches were part of the group stage.

 Teams which played in this stadium for the 2015 Copa América:

 Group stage

+2025 FIFA U-20 World Cup

+The draw took place at Chilevisión's Machasa studios in Santiago on 29 May 2025.

+Teams which played in this stadium for the 2025 FIFA U-20 World Cup: